re50urces/Awesome-AI/README.md

 - [validatorAI](https://www.validatorai.com/?ref=awesomeAI) `Validate and receive constructive feedback on any startup idea, powered by AI!`
 - [naming magic](https://www.namingmagic.com/?ref=awesomeAI) `Use AI to name your company and find a domain.`
 - [poised](https://www.poised.com/?ref=awesomeAI) `Poised is the AI-powered communication coach that helps you speak with confidence and clarity.`
+- [mem](https://get.mem.ai/) `Mem is the world's first AI-powered workspace that's personalized to you.
+Amplify your creativity, automate the mundane, and stay organized automatically.`
+- [tome](https://beta.tome.app/) `Unlock your best work with Tome's AI-powered storytelling format.`